 NBS makes available a Service Organization Controls 1 (SOC 1), Type II report.
 The report was prepared in accordance with the attestation standards of the American Institute of Certified Public Accounts, using the Audit and Accounting Guide, Reporting on an Examination of Controls at a Service Organization Relevant to User Entities’ Internal Control Over Financial Reporting (SOC 1) (v.
 January 1, 2017).

 Our SOC 1 report addresses relevant aspects of our internal control environment, including controls over our retirement and cafeteria benefit plan administration and transaction processing.
 The SOC 1 report audit attests that NBS control objectives are appropriately designed and that the controls safeguarding client data are operating effectively.

-The NBS SOC 2 is an evaluation of the design of controls that meet the criteria for the security and availability set forth in the AICPA’s Trust Services Principles criteria.
+The NBS SOC 2 is an evaluation of the design and effectiveness of controls that meet the criteria for security and availability set forth in the AICPA’s Trust Services Principles criteria.
 This report provides additional transparency into NBS’s safeguards based on defined industry standards and further demonstrates NBS’s ability to protect client data.

 To obtain a copy of NBS’s SOC 1or SOC2 report, contact your NBS relationship manager.